-Our work has broadly involved investigating the theoretical position that indexes are not necessary for multiple object tracking.
-To this end, we conducted two experiments extending the observations made by Pylyshyn (2004) about the dissociation between tracking and ID accuracy, with results supportive of this theoretical position.
+This paper investigates the theoretical position that indexes are not necessary for multiple object tracking.
+To this end, we conducted two experiments extending the observations made by Pylyshyn (2004) about the dissociation between tracking and ID accuracy.

 We also computationally investigated a model of index-free multiple object tracking built according to this outline, and found that at least one index is necessary for such tracking.
 By reproducing a number of previous empirical results with this model, we also showed that a single index is sufficient for multiple object tracking.

-Our empirical results are also consistent with the existence of no more than 2 incorruptible indexes, but even 4-5 corruptible indexes.
+Subject to the expectation that enabling attentional resolution of the objects would substantially prevent index-reassignments and enable FINSTs to remain bound to their referents, our empirical results are consistent with the existence of no more than 2 incorruptible indexes and even 4-5 corruptible indexes.
 However, we agree with Scholl (2009) that assuming indexing to be corruptible deprives indexes of the critical capacity they were supposed to provide: providing a correspondence link between elements at the current point of time and the elements at the previous point of time.
+Future experiments should test whether attentional resolution is indeed sufficient for FINSTs to remain bound to their referents.
+In addition, they will also need to incorporate the suggestion made by Pylyshyn (2004) that it may be the case that indexes and discrete references might not be available for use outside the tracking task which is a requirement to associate numeric labels with the targets.